Creating a Project in QGIS

 TIP

-fid is a special attribute used to uniquely identify features.
+fid is a special attribute used to identify features.
 We recommend not allowing users to edit this attribute.

 # Configuring photo attribute

-2. Update the form for the photo attribute as follows:
+3. Set the form for the photo attribute as follows:

-• Set its Widget Type to Attachment
+• Widget Type to Attachment

 • Path defines where the photos will be stored.
 Set Store path as Relative to Project Path:

-photo widget
+QGIS Attributes form Attachment photo widget

 # Saving changes to Mergin Maps